310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Nazuna %}
-………
+…………

-(Mmm… Hajime-chin and Tomo-chin are still acting awkward around each other…)
+<th>(Mmm… Hajime-chin and Tomo-chin are still acting awkward around each other…)</th>

-(I thought that things between them would go back to normal after a while, since it’s those two we’re talking about…)
+<th>(I thought that things between them would go back to normal after a while, since it’s those two we’re talking about…)</th>

-(But I guess with something as big as the Halloween Party coming up, that might not be the case…)
+<th>(But I guess with something as big as the Halloween Party coming up, that might not be the case…)</th>

-(Maybe I should get myself involved instead of just waiting to see how things turn out…)
+<th>(Maybe I should get myself involved instead of just waiting to see how things turn out…)</th>

-(But I’m not sure what to do… I’m not used to this kind of stuff…)
+<th>(But I’m not sure what to do… I’m not used to this kind of stuff…)</th>

-(If it was Mitsuru-chin acting this way, I’d be able to easily understand the problem and come up with a solution…)
+<th>(If it was Mitsuru-chin acting this way, I’d be able to easily understand the problem and come up with a solution…)</th>

-(But I don’t have a single clue as to why Hajime-chin and Tomo-chin are fighting… Just what happened?
-They’ve always been such good kids, too…)
+<th>(But I don’t have a single clue as to why Hajime-chin and Tomo-chin are fighting… Just what happened?
+They’ve always been such good kids, too…)</th>
 {% endbubble %}

 ## Chapter 6

-{% img Sweet Halloween - dis harmony 6.png %}

-{% note location %}
-**Location:** Basketball Court
-{% endnote %}

 {% bubble Chiaki %}
-*Cough*… Ahem, as I was saying, I hope that we can count on each other for this event.
+<th><em>(Cough)</em></th>… Ahem, as I was saying, I hope that we can count on each other for this event.

 Hopefully, we’ll be able to get through a grand event like Halloween Party with everyone’s cooperation.